 Plantar fasciitis is a depleting status of the foot that frequently shows up among the cyclist and runner community.
-It’s awfully painful for any athlete or a fitness enthusiast.
-Usually they take medicines and wear shoes for plantar fasciitis to alleviate the pain.
+It’s awfully painful for any athlete or fitness enthusiast.
+Usually, they take medicines and wear shoes for plantar fasciitis to alleviate the pain.

 After conducting detailed research on the Internet, I’ve listed some really amazing plantar fasciitis-friendly shoes.
 Moreover, I have outlined both the benefits and disadvantages of the best cycling shoes for plantar fasciitis.
 So, Stay tuned.